marcadam/Flicks/Notes.md

 ### Misc
 - Use standard TableView with associated VC instead of the pre-packaged TableViewController.
 This allows us to easily toggle between table and collection views.
 Just load both and toggle which is hidden.
 - May need to clean and build to get Xcode to recognize new pod files.

+### Extras
+- Consider adding a placeholder image with this method of AFNetworking:

+    cell.posterImageView.setImageWithURL(url: NSURL, placeholderImage: UIImage?)